enzo-project/enzo-dev/doc/manual/source/user_guide/CosmologicalInitialConditions.rst

 !Subgrids with MaxDims of 512 or larger will take some time and require a fair amount of memory since the entire region is generated and then the desired section extracted.

-A sample parameter file setup with a top grid and one refined grid is available.

 Inits Parameter List
 ++++++++++++++++++++